Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 But the hope that we have stored up in heaven for us is placed in the person and work of Christ Jesus.
 Because of that, the biblical definition of hope is a reality: The reality that we have all the heavenly blessings of Christ in our lives now and will see their culmination in the life to come.
 And there is no variable in that hope.
 1 Peter 1:3-4 teaches that because our hope is in Jesus Christ, it is an absolute certainty.
 Peter writes, “(God) has given us new birth into a living hope through the resurrection of Jesus Christ from the dead, and into an inheritance that can never perish, spoil or fade – kept in heaven for you...”

 Imagine what a blessing it was for the Colossian church to receive this letter.
 They not only struggled with false teaching, but they were also living in a town that was declining economically.
 They lived in a town that was overshadowed by the prosperous neighboring towns of Laodicea and Hierapolis.
-The church seems to have been a small, struggling church, and yet they are given this wonderful reminder that their faith in Christ, and their love for Him and the saints, springs from the hope that is stored up in heaven for them.
+The church seems to have been a small, struggling church, and yet they were given this wonderful reminder that their faith in Christ, and their love for Him and all the saints, springs from the hope that is stored up in heaven for them.

 But is it any different for us today?
 We are outnumbered by the world.
 We live in a culture that is increasingly hostile to Christianity.
 We are a small church, insignificant in the eyes of many.
 Furthermore, we all have our share of struggles and hardships, no matter what age we are.
 We often find that our circumstances seem overwhelming.
 But in God’s timeless Word these verses point us to Christ Jesus.
 And they point us to that wonderful triad of faith in Him, love for Him and for others, and the hope that we also have stored up for us in heaven because of the person and work of Jesus Christ.